Zum Inhalt springen

 A monthly young investigators’ jour fixe will be conducted by the early career researchers themselves.

-spring school is scheduled for the 2nd year to provide an overview of the central topics of RTG-PRO.
+A spring school is scheduled for the 2nd year to provide an overview of the central topics of RTG-PRO.
 The doctoral and post-doctoral researchers will thus be able to complement the knowledge gained by working on their projects.

 As a special highlight, RTG-PRO will organize an international conference in the third doctoral year, and doctoral candidates will be encouraged to present their findings, chair sessions, and engage in discussion with the international scientists.